 For example, there is no performance-panel for F11, because that function key is used (in Java/Swing) for toggling between full-screen, and normal screen.

-On Macintosh®, you will have to change the way the system is configured to use function-keys, in order to use the higher-numbered function-keys.
+On Macintosh® or Chromebook, you will have to change the way the system is configured to use function-keys, in order to use the higher-numbered function-keys.

 Still, in spite of the needs of the operating system and/or the Java graphical user interface, there are more than enough keys left over for playing music, giving you almost 7 octaves worth of notes.